 Does Homeowners Insurance Cover Sump Pump Failure?

-You’ll also want to contact your agent to determine if your homeowners insurance covers sump pump failure.
+You’ll want to contact your agent to determine if your homeowners insurance covers sump pump failure.
 Farm Bureau offers optional coverage to cover damage caused by sump pump failure.
-Work with your local Farm Bureau agent to help determine how much coverage you may need.

 Protecting Your Home